Set-Conditional Set Generation for Particle Physics: Dataset

 \section{Dataset}

 We demonstrate the set-to-set approach using a simplified ground truth model of $p(R|T)$ for charged elementary particles represented by their direction and momentum features ($p_\mathrm{trans.}, \eta, \phi$).
-In order to learn the cardinality and conditional set generation models $q(N|T)$ and $q(R|T,N)$ we generate a set of representative truth events.
-For each truth event, we generate multiple samples of the target distribution $\mathcal{D} = \{R_j,T_j) \sim p(R_i|T_j)p(T_j)\}$ resulting from simulation and subsequent reconstruction.
-In particular, we generate several reconstructions $R$, referred to as \emph{replicas} for the same truth event $T$.
-The replica cardinalities $N$ then serve as labels for the supervised training of the cardinality prediction, while the conditional empirical distribution of replicas for a given truth event serves as training samples for the unsupervised set generation task.
+In order to learn the cardinality and conditional set generation models $q(N|T)$ and $q(R|T,N)$, we generate a set of representative truth events.
+Then, multiple samples of the target distribution $\mathcal{D} = \{(R_{ji},T_j) \sim p(R_i|T_j)p(T_j)\}$ are generated for each truth event by simulating the detector response and subsequent reconstruction.
+Specifically, the detector response is simulated multiple times for a single truth event.
+The reconstruction algorithm is applied each time, resulting in multiple reconstructions $R_i$, referred to as \emph{replicas}, for the same truth event $T$.
+The replica cardinalities $N$ then serve as labels for the supervised training of the cardinality prediction.
+At the same time, the conditional empirical distribution of replicas for a given truth event serves as training samples for the set generation task.
+The training, validation, and test data set consist of 2915, 500, and 3990 truth events, respectively.
+For training (evaluation), 25 (100) independent reconstructions are generated per truth event.
+The data set is provided in~\cite{note:zenodo}.